02 Apr VAT Guide for Beginners

 These are the steps in the calculation…

-- The output VAT for a VAT return is established by multiplying the VAT-inclusive turnover by a fixed percentage which is determined by the sector in which the business operates.
+- Establish VAT returns by multiplying the VAT-inclusive turnover.
+Used a fixed percentage to determine the sector in which the business operates.
 This goes in Box 1 on the return.

-- Usually no VAT can be reclaimed on purchases but there are exceptions for any VAT on purchases before the business was registered and VAT and on a single capital asset that costs over £2,000 inclusive of VAT can be reclaimed.
+- There are exceptions for any VAT on purchases before the business.
+That’s the date when you register for a business.
+VAT and on a single capital asset that costs over £2,000 inclusive of VAT can.
 The VAT on these goes in Box 4 as usual and the net amount of the purchase in Box 7.

 So if for example your gross turnover comes to £20,000 and the percentage for the sector is 10%, the VAT due is £2,000.
 If what you purchased was a capital asset for £3,833 including £500 of VAT, then the VAT payment due would be £1,500.